Stationary time-vertex signal processing: Joint Time-Vertex Stationarity

-The concept of stationarity has been generalized to graph signals~\cite{perraudin2016stationary,girault2015stationary,marques2016stationary}.
-For no repeated eigenvalues, all the above state that a random signal is stationary on a graph if its expected value is constant on the vertex set, and the covariance matrix is jointly diagonalizable with the Laplacian, \ie $\bSigma_{\x_t} = h(\LG)$.
-This notion of stationarity does not apply to time evolving processes as it does not characterize the correlation between different time-steps.
-As a result, we present here a generalization of this framework to timeseries on a graph. \begin{definition}[Multivariate vertex stationarity] A joint process $\X = [\x_1, \x_2, \ldots, \x_T]$ is called Multivariate Vertex Wide-Sense Stationary (MVWSS), if and only if the following two properties hold independently: \begin{enumerate}[label=(\alph*)] \item The expected value is of the signal is constant $\E{\x_{t}} = c_t\1$ for all $t.$ \item For all $t_1$ and $t_2$, we have $\bSigma_{t_1,t_2}$, there exist a kernel $\gamma_{t_1,t_2}$ such that $ \bSigma_{t_1,t_2} = \gamma_{t_1,t_2}(\LG) $. \end{enumerate} \end{definition}
+This is perhaps better understood when compared to the multivariate version of vertex stationarity defined below: \begin{definition}[MVWSS] A joint process $\X = [\x_1, \x_2, \ldots, \x_T] \in \mathbb{R}^{N\times T}$ is called Multivariate Vertex Wide-Sense Stationary (MVWSS), if and only if the following two properties hold independently: \begin{enumerate}[label=(\alph*)] \item The expected value is of each signal $\x_{t}$ is constant $\E{\x_{t}} = c_t\1$ for all $t.$ \item For all $t_1$ and $t_2$, there exist a kernel $\gamma_{t_1,t_2}$ such that $ \bSigma_{t_1,t_2} = \gamma_{t_1,t_2}(\LG) $. \end{enumerate} \end{definition} It can be seen that every JWSS process must also be MVWSS, or equivalently, JWSS $\subset$ MVWSS.

-\paragraph{3) JWSS = TWSS $\cap$ VWSS.} As shown next, the two definitions taken together are equivalent to that of joint stationarity.

-\begin{theorem} A joint process $\X$ is JWSS if and only if it is both MTWSS and MVWSS. \end{theorem} In other words, the set of processes that are JWSS are exactly those that are statistically invariant in the temporal and vertex domains.